When it comes to Infusionsoft campaigns your contacts can have one of three statuses, they are either Active, Queued, or Done.

 There are plenty of reasons why this might happen, but when I see queued contacts in my campaigns I think of it as a place where contacts are getting stuck and treat it as an opportunity to add another touch point.

-Pro Tip: Contacts can stay queued indefinitely – so, if you’re adding new steps to a sequence which contains queued contacts make sure you’re clear on which contacts could be affected, and whether or not that’s what you would like to have happen.
+Pro Tip: Unless they move on or you remove them, contacts can stay queued indefinitely – so, if you’re adding new steps to a sequence which contains queued contacts make sure you’re clear on which contacts could be affected, and whether or not that’s what you would like to have happen.

 Here’s an article from the Infusionsoft help center that digs into making changes to sequences with queued contacts.